0xCSMNT/slither-issue-poc/README.md

     }
 ```

-The PoC contains the same logic but removing some dependencies on other contracts in the protocol.
+Note: The PoC contains the same logic but removing some dependencies on other contracts in the protocol.

 ## Error
 Running ```slither . ``` produces the following error message